 Chinese employees stole corporate secrets from ASML: Dutch newspaper FD

-Chinese employees stole corporate secrets from Dutch semi-conductor equipment maker ASML resulting in hundreds of millions of euros (dollars) in losses, leading Dutch financial newspaper Financieele Dagblad reported on Thursday.
+AMSTERDAM: Chinese employees stole corporate secrets from Dutch semiconductor equipment maker ASML, resulting in hundreds of millions of dollars in losses, Dutch financial newspaper Financieele Dagblad (FD) reported on Thursday.

 But ASML itself "found no hard proof of involvement of the Chinese government," the FD reported.